auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 If you accidentally delete the settings file then just download the one in this repository ([settings.xml](Cloud2BatteryMonitorUI/settings.xml)) and place it in the folder which contains your exe.

 ## FAQ

+**Q: The app stopped working, it says "Headset found but not active" even though it's working!**

+A: Try to power cycle the headset and if that doesn't work, remove and reconnect the headsets USB dongle from your USB port.

 **Q: The app won't automatically start at boot.**